Mangalore International Airport: Overview

-The airport is near Bajpe, around 13 km northeast of Mangalore city centre.
+The airport is near Bajpe, around 13 km northeast of Mangaluru city centre.
 It is on top of a hill, with two tabletop runways (09/27 and 06/24).
 Only two other airports in India have tabletop runways – Kozhikode and Lengpui.
 The very small and basic terminal was renovated in the early 2000s, adding parking controls, additional seating and additional cafés.
-The airport was initially used for limited domestic flights, mainly to Mumbai and Bangalore.
+The airport was initially used for limited domestic flights, mainly to Mumbai and Bengaluru.

 The operation of international flights started in 2006 with Air India Express flying to Dubai.
-Mangalore Airport was a customs airport for six years, from 3 October 2006 to 3 October 2012, before it was granted the status of International Airport.
+Mangalore Airport was a customs airport for six years, from 3 October 2006 to 3 October 2012, before it was granted the status of international airport.

 Until 2005, the small 1600 m runway meant the airport could only handle Boeing 737-400 size aircraft.
 The longer runway now handles slightly larger aircraft.
 On 10 January 2006, an Airbus A319 of Kingfisher Airlines landed on the new runway.
-On 28 September 2012, an Airbus A310 landed for the first time at Mangalore.
+On 28 September 2012, an Airbus A310 landed for the first time at Mangaluru.
 It was a charter flight for the Hajj pilgrims to Mecca, Saudi Arabia.